 Art Club: SOVA (Student Organization Visual Arts)

-The overall purpose /mission of SOVA (Student Organization Visual Arts) is to encourage, promote and celebrate the visual arts by providing accessible opportunities for dialogue, expression, and education.
+The overall purpose /mission of SOVA (Student Organization Visual Arts) is to encourage, promote, and celebrate the visual arts by providing accessible opportunities for dialogue, expression, and education.
 SOVA membership is open to all students wishing to participate in club activities, and actively welcomes diverse discussion and action concerning the role of visual arts on campus and in communities.
 A central goal of the club is for members to serve as ambassadors of the visual arts program to enhance the awareness and integration of visual communication.
-SOVA meets biweekly for meeting, activities, and sponsored events throughout each academic semester.
+SOVA meets biweekly for meetings, activities, and sponsored events throughout each academic semester.

 Bob Apolloni: 815.599.3479, bob.apolloni@highland.edu

-Black Student Alliance
+Black Student Union

 Anthony Sago: 815.599.3588, anthony.sago@highland.edu